-The Company's business is subject to numerous risks including, but not limited to, the impact of currency exchange rates (mainly NIS/US\$), the Company's ability to implement its sales and manufacturing plans, the impact of competition from other companies, the Company's ability to receive regulatory clearance or approval to market its products, changes in regulatory environment, domestic and global economic conditions and industry conditions, and compliance with environmental laws and regulations.
+- The Company's business is subject to numerous risks including, but not limited to, the impact of currency exchange rates (mainly NIS/US\$), the Company's ability to implement its sales and manufacturing plans, the impact of competition from other companies, the Company's ability to receive regulatory clearance or approval to market its products, changes in regulatory environment, domestic and global economic conditions and industry conditions, and compliance with environmental laws and regulations.
 Due to these conditions and other financial and business factors, the Company's liquidity position, as well as its operating performance, was negatively affected.
-As a result, the Company incurred net losses and suffered negative cash flows from its operating activities.
-As of December 31, 2018, the Company's working capital deficiency amounted to \$5.3 million and its accumulated deficit amounted to approximately \$21.4 million.
-The Company's liquidity position, as well as its operating performance, may be negatively affected by other financial and business factors, many of which are beyond its control.
+As a result, during the last years, including the year ended December 31, 2018, the Company incurred net losses and suffered negative cash flows from its operating activities.
+In the year ended December 31, 2019 the Company had a net income of \$1.8 million (compared to a loss of \$2.6 million in the year ended December 31, 2018).
+As of December 31, 2019, the Company's working capital deficiency amounted to \$1.3 million and its accumulated deficit amounted to approximately \$19.7 million.
+The Company's liquidity position, as well as its operating performance, may be negatively affected by other financial and business factors, many of which are beyond its control. - An outbreak of infectious respiratory illness caused by a novel coronavirus known as COVID-19 was first detected in China in December 2019 and has now spread globally.
+This outbreak has resulted in travel restrictions, closed international borders, enhanced health screenings at ports of entry and elsewhere, disruption of and delays in healthcare service preparation and delivery, prolonged quarantines, cancellations, supply chain disruptions, and lower consumer demand, layoffs, defaults and other significant economic impacts, as well as general concern and uncertainty.
+The impact of this outbreak has adversely affected the economies of many nations and the entire global economy and may impact the company in ways that cannot necessarily be foreseen.